• Home

 Current Activities

-GRC-participating organisations requested a framework for responsible research assessment, leading to the development of 11 dimensions that articulate the funders’ vision of RRA.
-This framework helps funding agencies to identify where to embed principles of responsible research assessment and assessment reform, and informs the working groups' activities.
+GRC-participating organisations requested a framework for responsible research assessment, which led to the development of 11 dimensions that articulate the funders’ vision of RRA.
+This framework helps funding agencies identify where to embed principles of responsible research assessment and assessment reform.
+In addition, it informs the working groups' activities.

 For more details, see Dimensions of Responsible Research Assessment.